 The mission of Agape Development is to transform the Third Ward neighborhood by preparing Christ-following, independent, community-minded leaders.
 Volunteers will serve with staff and neighbors on facility cleaning, home repairs, garden clean up, trash pick-up or painting.

 Bo’s Place is a non-profit, free-of-charge bereavement center offering multiple grief support services for children, families, and adults in their grief journey, and provides education and resources for those who assist people in grief.

 Christian Community Service Center (CCSC) assists the poor, hungry, disabled and otherwise needy, and provides a back-to-school and Christmas program for low-income children.
 They also offer emergency assistance for needy families, job training, and school vision screening.
 Church volunteers organize and distribute food and clothing at emergency services, and hold a food drive in September.

-Church Under the Bridge
+Church in the Field

 Open Door Mission Mentoring Program

 reVision works to transform the lives of at-risk and gang-affected youth by connecting them to positive adult role models, building a new community around strong, affirming peer groups, and preparing the youth for promising futures through education and jobs. reVision pairs adult mentors with youth, many of whom are incarcerated at the time mentors meet them.
 These volunteer mentors offer friendship and encouragement to youth during a difficult period of their lives, and commit to helping them move towards a more positive future.
-A positive peer group meets each week.
-St. Martin’s currently has 23 reVision mentors.